 Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

 |Eagle Pack Turkey Formula||4.5||A|

 |Eagle Pack Chicken Formula||4.5||A|

 Recipe and Label Analysis

-Eagle Pack Turkey Formula was selected to represent the others in the line for this review.
+Eagle Pack Turkey Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Eagle Pack Turkey Formula

 Canned Dog Food